 Welcome to our website

-1/ Mandatory form for Extra-Schengen air travel to Belgium 'Public Health Passenger Locator Form’
+1/ Mandatory form for passengers arriving in Belgium; 'Public Health Passenger Locator Form’

 Further information can be found on the form itself.
-You can find more details on https://dofi.ibz.be/sites/dvzoe/EN/Pages/Travel-to-Belgium.aspx
+Please carefully read the details on https://dofi.ibz.be/sites/dvzoe/EN/Pages/Travel-to-Belgium.aspx

-2/ Travel to Belgium coming from third countries (= countries who are not part of the EU or the Schengen area):
+2/ Travel to Belgium coming from third countries (= countries not part of the EU or the Schengen area or the United Kingdom):

-- Nationals of EU Member States and Schengen Member States;
+- Nationals of EU Member States, Schengen Member States and the United Kingdom;

-- Family members of nationals of an EU Member State or Schengen Member State, provided they actually hold the documents required for entry into the territory and they can prove their status as family members via documentation;
+- Family members of nationals of an EU Member State, Schengen Member State or the United Kingdom, provided they hold the documents required for entry into the territory and they can prove their status as family members via documentation;

 - Third-country nationals who are in possession of a residence card or D-visa (for example for students or highly qualified workers) enabling them entry into Schengen area.